Rafael Nadal: 2014: Ninth French Open title and sustained injuries

-2015: Continued struggles and rankings drop
+2015: Continued struggles

 At Qatar Open, Nadal lost in three set to Michael Berrer in round one.
 He won the doubles title with Juan Mónaco.
 At the Australian Open, Nadal lost in straight sets to Tomáš Berdych in the quarterfinal, ending a 17-match winning streak against the seventh-seeded Czech.

 In February, Nadal lost in the semi-finals to Fabio Fognini at the Rio Open, before winning his 46th career clay-court title against Juan Mónaco at the Argentina Open.
 At Indian Wells and Miami he suffered early defeats to Milos Raonic and Fernando Verdasco, in the quarterfinals and third round respectively.
 At Monte Carlo he lost to Novak Djokovic in straight sets in the semi finals, at Barcelona he lost to Fognini in the quarterfinals and at Madrid he lost the final to Andy Murray in straight sets, resulting in his dropping out of the top five for the first time since 2005.
 He lost in the quarterfinals of Rome to Stan Wawrinka in straight sets.

 Nadal lost to Djokovic in the quarterfinals of the French Open, ending his winning streak of 39 consecutive victories in Paris since his 2009 defeat by Robin Söderling.
 Nadal went on to win the 2015 Mercedes Cup against Serbian Viktor Troicki, his first grass court title since he won at Wimbledon in 2010.
 He lost in the first round of the Aegon Championships to Alexandr Dolgopolov in three sets.
 He lost in the second round of Wimbledon to Dustin Brown.

 In the third round of the 2015 US Open, Nadal again lost to Fognini, despite an early two set lead.
-This early exit ended Nadal's record 10-year streak of winning at least one Grand Slam.
+This loss ended Nadal's record 10 consecutive years of winning at least one Grand Slam title per year.